-Ed Tischler, Director at Gravity Media, says: “We’ve tested countless cameras over the years, and the Sony HDC-P43 is a breeze to use without any need for an experienced operator to spend much time familiarising themselves.
+Ed Tischler, Acting Managing Director at Gravity Media, says: “We’ve tested countless cameras over the years, and the Sony HDC-P43 is a breeze to use without any need for an experienced operator to spend much time familiarising themselves.
 It’s definitely the next generation of camera, and works well with all the existing equipment in the market, while the industry makes changes and upgrades to this standard throughout.”

 As a viewer, the difference with this generation of camera is plain to see.
 The images are rendered as true to life as seems possible, and you’ll believe you’re actually in the room with the subject.